git-guuud/ReputAI/STATUS.md

 - The video has not been recorded.
 That is the only thing between the current state and a finished submission; the beats themselves have been run live once already (`agent-rehearsal`).
-- **Two of the eight demo commands are `cast`, not `forge script`,** because their transactions must revert and a `forge script` broadcast refuses to send a call that reverts in simulation.
+- **The control room is not covered by `forge test`.** `test/SepoliaDeployment.t.sol` forks Sepolia and runs the *forge scripts*; the CLI is a separate front end onto the same contracts and was verified by running all eight beats against `anvil --fork-url` by hand.
+Both paths send the same calls from the same three keys, but only one of them fails in CI.
-  Same assertions either way — beat 3 is also asserted inline in `test/SepoliaDeployment.t.sol` — but the live escape attempts and the refused payment are sent with an explicit gas limit so the failures are mined and clickable.
+- **Two of the eight `forge`/`cast` demo commands are `cast`,** because their transactions must revert and a `forge script` broadcast refuses to send a call that reverts in simulation.
+The control room does not have this problem — an explicit gas limit in viem skips estimation — so this applies only to the `docs/DEMO-scripts.md` path.
 - **The recorded demo is the single-agent path.** The sub-agent fleet going dark (T5) is asserted in tests with this same verifier, not run on camera; `docs/DEMO.md` says so and points at the tests rather than letting the video imply more than it shows.